ilkkamtk/mpjakk/docs/w2-login.md

       console.log(json);
     };
     ```
-    * RegisterForm.js: set APiHooks.js's 'postUser' function as a callback to to 'useForm' and fill the registartion form in your browser.
+    * RegisterForm.jsx: set APiHooks.js's 'postUser' function as a callback to to 'useForm' and fill the registartion form in your browser.
 Check the log.
-    * LoginForm.js: set APiHooks.js's 'postLogin' function as a callback to to 'useForm' and fill the login form in your browser.
+    * LoginForm.jsx: set APiHooks.js's 'postLogin' function as a callback to to 'useForm' and fill the login form in your browser.
 Check the log.
 1. Add the final functionalities:
     * when logging in, save token to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 Also [redirect](https://tylermcginnis.com/react-router-programmatically-navigate/) to 'Home'
     * display user's info (username, fullname and email) in Profile.js.
 Add this functionality to getUser function in useUser hook.
 In the API this is [/users/user](http://media.mw.metropolia.fi/wbma/docs/#api-User-GetCurrentUser) endpoint